Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 The process is
 the same as described in [Training ML-Agents](Training-ML-Agents.md).
-Note that the models will be created in the original ml-agents project folder, `ml-agents/models`.
+Note that the models will be created in the original ml-agents project folder, under `models`.

 The hyperparameters for training are specified in the configuration file that you pass to the `mlagents-learn` program.
-Using the default settings specified in the original `ml-agents/config/trainer_config.yaml` file, the RollerAgent takes about 300,000 steps to train.
+You can create a config file just for your environment by copying an existing file.
+For this example, copy `config/ppo/3DBall.yaml` into a new file, let's say called `config/ppo/RollerBall.yaml` (the name isn't important).
+Using the settings specified in the original file, the RollerAgent takes about 300,000 steps to train.
 However, you can change the following hyperparameters to speed up training considerably (to under 20,000 steps):

     batch_size: 10
     buffer_size: 100